Gabriel “Gabe” Lowy

 TechTonics started as a blog in February 2013.
 After a successful 15-year run as an award-winning tech analyst (Forbes.com Best Analysts in America and The Wall Street Journal Best of the Street), I wanted to write about how technology connects with strategy and finance – without the encumbrances of stock picking or compliance.
 Other sites started to pick up my posts or asked me to be a guest contributor.
 That’s how my first client found me.

 I have published over 1,200 reports and articles on different sectors and companies in the tech industry.
-I’m a featured contributor to APMDigest, BigDataNews, Dataconomy, DevOpsDigest, EnterpriseCIO Forum, icrunchdataNews and TABBForum.
-My tech roots trace to the beginning of my career as an Andersen Consulting COBOL programmer who rose quickly to manager.
+I’ve been a featured contributor to APMDigest, BigDataNews, Dataconomy, DevOpsDigest, EnterpriseCIO Forum, icrunchdataNews and TABBForum.
+My tech roots trace to the beginning of my career as a COBOL programmer at Andersen Consulting, where I rose quickly to manager.
 I went to Wall Street in 1986, starting at Drexel Burnham.
 Over the years I worked at other larger firms, including Bear, Stearns & Co., Oppenheimer, and Mizuho Securities.
 The entrepreneur in me also took me to several smaller firms, such as Collins Stewart and Blaylock & Partners.
 I hold an MBA in Strategy and a B.S. in Marketing, both from New York University’s Stern School of Business.